brickstudymasons/brickstudy/README.md

 notebooks/teaching:

-This folder contains teaching materials for learning the most basic basics of handeling data.
+This folder contains teaching materials for learning the most basic basics of handling data.

 A standardized dataset is under development.